HansModer/flutter-libs/README.md

 # flutter-libs

 This repo is just for some testers.
-It is written in as easy language as possible so anyone can uderstand and work with this.
+It is written in as easy language as possible so anyone can understand and work with this.

 # How to use this repo?
 ## 1. Adding Secret Token